Office of the President —

 application in which the university provides funding to cover the reassignment

 of usually the equivalent of one course.
 Applications are available

 to faculty members each semester.

-Faculty Development Fund – Approximately $75,000 is available to faculty members to apply for travel
+Faculty Development Fund – Funding is available annually to faculty members to apply for travel

 assistance to present at conferences.
 Applications are accepted quarterly.
 Note that

 applications are submitted through a Lotus Notes database.
 Ask your department chair how to access the proper